eltreum0/eltruism/Latest.md

 Fixed an issue with the EltreumWorldCombatFriendly Nameplate Style Filter where some nameplates could disappear inside instances
 Fixed an issue where Item Deletion stopped working in Mists of Pandaria due to a Blizzard change
 Fixed an issue where ElvUI Skin was missing on some buttons such as Actionbars and Bags
+Fixed an issue where the Quest Icon button wouldnt follow the side of the quest
 Fixed an issue with a missing Atlas for the Pool of Mixed Monstrosities
 Fixed some coloring and text on the Objective Tracker Skin for Retail
 Fixed an issue with the Objective Max Height in Retail